 Can be used with other functions: Lambda functions can be used with other functions, such as the map() and filter() functions.
 This allows you to perform complex tasks with ease.

-Benefits of Lambda Function in Python
+Advantages of Using Lambda Function in Python

 If you want to simplify your code and improve efficiency, the Python lambda function offers a wide range of benefits.
 Following are some of the advantages of lambda function: